 To obtain management credentials from Server Explorer

-To obtain connection information using Visual Studio instead of the Management Portal, follow the procedure described here, in the section titled To connect to Azure from Visual Studio.
-When you sign in to Azure, the Service Bus node under the Microsoft Azure tree in Server Explorer is automatically populated with any namespaces you've already created.
+To obtain connection information using Visual Studio instead of the management portal, follow the procedure described here, in the section titled To connect to Azure from Visual Studio.
+When you sign in to Azure, the Service Bus node under the Azure tree in Server Explorer is automatically populated with any namespaces you've already created.
 Right-click any namespace, and then click Properties to see the connection string and other metadata associated with this namespace displayed in the Visual Studio Properties pane.

 Make a note of the SharedAccessKey value, or copy it to the clipboard:

 When you create an application that uses Service Bus, you must add a reference to the Service Bus assembly and include the corresponding namespaces.

 The Service Bus NuGet package is the easiest way to get the Service Bus API and to configure your application with all of the Service Bus dependencies.
 The NuGet Visual Studio extension makes it easy to install and update libraries and tools in Visual Studio and Visual Studio Express.
 The Service Bus NuGet package is the easiest way to get the Service Bus API and to configure your application with all of the Service Bus dependencies.

 To install the NuGet package in your application, do the following: